-"Impact assessment" is a procedure which produces a statement to guide decision-making, providing decision-makers with information about likely consequences of proposed activities and requiring decisions to be influenced by such findings, while also providing a mechanism of participation of potentially affected stakeholders in the decision-making process.
-This type of procedure emerged firstly in regard to environmental concerns related to pollution control, and was intended to offer a different form on environmental protection, as a procedural requirement of analysis before authorization for a public or individual project was granted, instead of a substantive measure that relies on regulation and compliance.
-The main idea behind this instrument is to direct change or reorient decision making towards more environmentally favorable outcomes, contributing essentially to political planning procedures used as a precautionary tool, encouraging the consideration of the likely outcomes in advance, being thus an example of the principle of integration of environmental protection.
+participation of potentially affected stakeholders in the decision-making process.13 This type of procedure emerged firstly in regard to environmental concerns related to pollution control, and was intended to offer a different form on environmental protection, as a procedural requirement of analysis before authorization for a public or individual project was granted, instead of a prescriptive measure that relies on regulation and compliance.
+The main idea behind this instrument is to direct change or reorient decision making towards more environmentally favorable outcomes, contributing essentially to political planning procedures used as a precautionary tool, encouraging the consideration of the likely outcomes in advance, being thus an important example of the principle of integration of environmental protection.14

-The "environmental impact assessment (EIA)" is regarded as 'first generation procedure', concerned with mitigating the impacts of major development projects rather than maintaining the integrity of the environment.
+The "environmental impact assessment (EIA)" is regarded as 'first generation procedure', concerned with mitigating the impacts of major developments rather than maintaining the integrity of the environment.
 A second generation of assessment came in the form of "strategic impact assessment (SEA)", which extended the scope of the analysis to plans and programs of public authorities, and aimed at addressing both the sources and effects of environmental damage.
-Nowadays a "third generation" procedure is being developed in international environmental law in the form of "sustainability impact assessment (SIA)", extending the scope to a full analysis of social, economic and environmental impacts of proposed measures.
+Nowadays a "third generation" procedure is being developed in international environmental law in the form of "sustainability impact assessment (SIA)", extending the scope to a full analysis of social, economic and environmental impacts of proposed activities.15

 This shift in international environmental law, influenced by the concept of sustainable development, was reflected in the scope and functions ascribed to IAs in two main ways: firstly, facilitating the balancing of competing interests - economic, social and environmental - rather than favoring absolute environmental protection, so that environmental concerns are taken into account in decision making, but do not necessarily predominate - the idea of environmental management, instead of preservation, is in line with the more efficiency-oriented vision of the ecological agenda nowadays.
-In addition, the "procedural" aspect indicates the development of new forms of governance that rely less on command-and-control regulation and more on
+16 In addition, the "procedural" aspect indicates the development of new forms of governance that rely less on direct regulation to achieve set standards, and more on education, persuasion and social learning a means of achieving (sometimes unprescribed) results.
+17